archanaraj-m/jenkins/jenkinsnotes/jenkinsansible.md

    * git checkout -b develop
    * next 'code .'
    * goto vsc(visual studio coce)
-   * create a file with the name 'jenkinsfile'
+   * create a file with the name 'Jenkinsfile'
    * in that write a pipeline [Preview](./jenkinsimages/jn5.png)